 ||In the context of balancing interests to protect legitimate interests, Art.
 6 para 1f GDPR|

-Processors used by us (Art.
-28 GDPR) may also receive data for the aforementioned purposes.
-These are companies in the categories IT services, printing services, telecommunications, consulting and sales and marketing.
-If we use processors to provide our services, we take appropriate legal precautions as well as appropriate technical and organizational measures to ensure the protection of personal data in accordance with the relevant legal regulations.
+In addition, processors engaged by us may also obtain access to data for the above-mentioned purposes.
+These are companies in the categories IT services, printing services, telecommunications, sales and marketing.
+If we use processors to provide our services, we will take appropriate legal precautions as well as the relevant technical and organizational measures to protect personal data in accordance with applicable law.

 5. How long will my data be stored?

-For security reasons (e.g. to investigate misuse or fraud) log file information is stored for a maximum of 4 weeks and then deleted (see point 2 above).
-Data whose further storage is required for evidentiary purposes is excluded from deletion until the respective incident has been finally clarified.
+For security reasons (e.g., to investigate abusive or fraudulent activities) log-file information is retained for a maximum of four weeks and then deleted (see item 2 above).
+Data that must be retained further for evidential purposes are exempted from deletion until the respective incident has been finally clarified.

-If necessary, we process and store your personal data for the duration of our business relationship, which also includes, for example, the initiation and processing of a contract via contact form or by email.
+If necessary, we process and retain your personal data for the duration of our business relationship.

-In addition, we are subject to various retention and documentation obligations, which result, among other things, from the German Commercial Code (HGB) and the German Tax Code (AO).
-The periods for retention and documentation specified here are usually ten years.
+In addition, we are subject to various retention and documentation obligations, inter alia under the German Commercial Code (HGB) and the German Tax Code (AO).
+The deadlines for retention and documentation specified therein range from two to ten years.

-Finally, the storage period is also assessed according to the statutory limitation periods, which, for example, according to §§ 195 ff. of the German Civil Code (BGB) may as a rule be 3 years, but in certain cases also up to thirty years, whereby the regular limitation period is 3 years.
+Finally, the retention period also depends on the statutory limitation periods, which for example, usually is 3 years according to Sec.
+195 et seqq. of the German Civil Code (BGB), but in some cases may be as long as thirty years, with the standard limitation period being three years.

 6. Is data transferred to a third country or to an international organisation?